 The students are familiar with some basic spatial stochastic processes.
 They do not only understand how to deal with general properties of distributions, but also know how to describe and apply specific models (Poisson process, Gaussian random fields).
 They know how to work self-organised and self-reflexive.

+- · Random sets

-- · Point processes
+- Point processes

-- Random measures
+- · Random measures

-- Poisson processes

-- Gibbs point processes

-- Ralm distributions
+- Palm distributions

-- Spatial ergodic theorem

-- · Spectral Theory of random fields
+- Random fields

 - Gaussian fields

+- · Spectral theory of random fields

+- · Spatial ergodic theorem